PC-Toolbox/PC-Toolbox/README.md

 - [x] Is my version well thought out and secure?
 - [x] Does my version have any errors with compatibillity?
 - [x] Did I put effort into my version?

-### Contributation Ranks
-Coming soon, there will be a Discord Server and on how well know you are through the community you get a higher rank.